Sammy-OD/AirBnB_clone/README.md

 0x00.
 AirBnB clone - The console

-THis readme will be updated soon
+This readme will be updated soon